makenosound/symphony-capistrano/README.markdown

 # Deploying Symphony with Capistrano #

+For the unfamiliar, [Capistrano](http://capify.org/) is a ruby library that makes deployment dead simple.
 By using Capistrano to manage your Symphony installation, it is possible to completely manage the Symphony deployment process, checking out the latest code, pushing it to the server.
 This eliminates the need for file transfers, server-side activities, and in-place/in-browser code editing.
+I use a variation of the setup below on all my projects, and it's saved a heap of time (and my butt more than once).

 ## Setup ##